Chicago Work Visa Attorneys

-While being a common steppingstone, successfully applying for an employment-based visa is still quite complicated and requires significant proactive planning.
-However, depending on your skill level and profession, the process can be significantly simplified with the help of lawyers.
+Successfully applying for a work visa is still quite complicated and requires significant proactive planning.
+However, depending on your skill level and profession, the process can be significantly simplified with the help of Chicago employment-based immigration lawyers.
 When considering applying for a work visa, you will need to prepare a labor certification and petition.
 Your prospective employer will first need to complete the labor application and certification, and only then will you be able to file your “Immigrant Petition for Alien Worker” form.

 Skilled individuals wishing to work in the United States can apply for employment-based green cards, which are made available each year in limited quantities.
 If a worker is granted a work visa, he or she will be able to enter the United States to accept an offer of employment.
 Spouses and children of permanent immigrant workers may also apply for admission to the U.S.